keijiro/NeuronAnimator/README.md

 -----------

 - Finger animation is not supported yet.
-- To initialize the retargeting information properly, humanoid models have to be in a **perfect T-stance** pose.
-If the initial pose of the model looks loose (hands are lower than shoulder, feet are widely opened, etc.), it’s recommended to straighten it up manually.
+- To retrieve retargeting information properly, the target model has to be in a **perfect** T-stance pose.
+If the default pose of the model looks loose (hands are lower than shoulder, feet are widely opened, etc.), it’s recommended to straighten up manually.

 License
 -------